-Glenmede Policy Recommendation: Generally vote for shareholder proposals calling for certain principles regarding the use of prearranged trading plans (10b5-1 plans) for executives.
-These principles include:
+Glenmede Policy Recommendation: Generally vote for shareholder proposals calling for the addition of certain safeguards in prearranged trading plans (10b5-1 plans) for executives.
+Safeguards may include:

-- Adoption, amendment, or termination of a 10b5-1 Plan must be disclosed within two business days in a Form 8-K; - Amendment or early termination of a 10b5-1 Plan is allowed only under extraordinary circumstances, as determined by the board; - Ninety days must elapse between adoption or amendment of a 10b5-1 Plan and initial trading under the plan; - Reports on Form 4 must identify transactions made pursuant to a 10b5-1 Plan; - An executive may not trade in company stock outside the 10b5-1 Plan. - Trades under a 10b5-1 Plan must be handled by a broker who does not handle other securities transactions for the executive.
+- Adoption, amendment, or termination of a 10b5-1 Plan must be disclosed in a Form 8-K; - Amendment or early termination of a 10b5-1 Plan allowed only under extraordinary circumstances, as determined by the board; - Request that a certain number of days that must elapse between adoption or amendment of a 10b5-1 Plan and initial trading under the plan; - Reports on Form 4 must identify transactions made pursuant to a 10b5-1 Plan; - An executive may not trade in company stock outside the 10b5-1 Plan; - Trades under a 10b5-1 Plan must be handled by a broker who does not handle other securities transactions for the executive.